Host A Virtual Letter Writing Party

 - Sign up for a Vote Forward account as soon as possible.
 It may take several days for approval.

 - Use our host guide to plan your virtual event.
 This guide walks through a virtual letter writing party step-by-step, including how to choose and prepare for hosting your party on an audio or video conferencing tool.
 There are even some video conference resources that Swing Left offer you for free on a first-come, first serve basis.
+You can also review a virtual letter writing party host training recording.

 - Begin recruiting your friends and your network to join you.